 However, you can put your cookie fix on ice with a stash of frozen cookie dough in the freezer.
 These simple methods for freezing cookie dough and baked cookies make it easy to bake your kids happy or to sneak a cookie fix when you really, really need one.

 And sometimes ya just really, really need one.

-The reality is that it’s a quick process.
+It’s quick.
+Mixing up cookie dough really doesn’t take much time.
 If you have a stand mixer, the process goes super quick.
 Use a quick-release cookie scoop, and dishing them out happens in a flash.

-How to Freeze Cookie Dough
+Ways to Freeze

-There are three methods to freezing cookies that work super well and will save you time when you want to satisfy that cookie craving.
+There are three basic methods to freezing cookies that work super well and will save you time when you want to satisfy that cookie craving.